allenwest24/CTF-Discography/README.md

+### Intro:

 Trying to get into more CTF competitions.
-I will try to make writeups for the events I participate in and link to them on CTFTime.
+I want to start making writeups for the events I participate in and will link to them on CTFTime.
+The challenges are listed by type, and they all list which CTF they are from.

 ### Hacker Handle: